 Eigo Ganbare is a resource site made by a former JET Program ALT.
 It gives the standard offering of printable worksheets (and a lot of them), but what makes this one stand out is the Pen Pal, English Club, and Eiken sections.

 Eigo Ganbare helps you go above and beyond as an ALT by giving ideas and resources for English outside the classroom.
 And that's what most other resource sites are lacking.

 Resources from ESL Teachers

 Beyond ALT teaching in Japan, there is the vast world of of ESL, taught in countries all over the world.
 There's a lot to learn by stepping outside the realm of Japan-specific English teaching and seeing how other teachers and students work in different places.
-Below is a list of resources that are highly regarded in ESL circles.

 International TESL Journal

 Welcome to the peak of ESL intellect.
 Though the journal publication appears to have ended in 2010, the website is still being maintained.
 This site offers lessons, but the real treasure is in the articles.
 If you're stuck in an English-teaching rut and need tips on how to improve your life in the classroom, these articles will help get your mind thinking in new ways.
 Similarly, the section labelled "Techniques" offers more in-depth writing on ESL teaching improvements.
 Some of my favs so far are:

 - Teaching How to Learn